kalisio/kaabah/docs/README.md

 * monitor the Docker Swarm: [prometheus](https://prometheus.io/)
 * analyze the Docker Swarm metrics: [grafana](https://grafana.com/)

-The following diagram illustrates a Swarm cluster composed of four nodes including a <b>manager</b> and 3 <b>workers</b> and the corresponding stack of services.
+The following diagram illustrates a Swarm cluster composed of 4 nodes including a <b>manager</b> and 3 <b>workers</b> and the corresponding stack of services.

 ![swarm concept](./assets/kaabah-swarm.png)

+The instances are named according the following convention:
+*  `<WORKSAPCE>-manager`
+*  `<WORKSAPCE>-woker-<INDEX>`

 ### Traefik routing

-Traefik
+Traefik allows to route the traffic from internet to the Docker Swarm infrastructure.
+By default, traefik is configured to:
+* accepts HTTPS requests
+* redirects HTTP requests to HTTPS
+* generates and renews [Let's Encrypt](https://letsencrypt.org/) certificates
+* routes the requests to the services according the following rules:
+*

 ## How to use it ?